fylobc/fylobc.github.io/_parts/Part_0.md

 “In a sense yes, but it’s more about being dogmatic.
 In a deep way, they suffer from confirmation bias.
 They build theories about the world, which they’re willing to test and discard if necessary.
 But they don’t question the fundamental assumption about whether the world can be theorized at all.”

-“There’s also something superficial to it as well, isn’t there?
+“There’s something more superficial to it as well, isn’t there?
 They take things very personally.”

 “Yes, exactly.
 Fanatics always do.
 If you start questioning them it doesn’t take long before they feel as though their core beliefs are being undermined.
 Things get existential quickly."

 Lisa nodded and looked through the notes she had made in preparation for the meeting.
-“So what’s your advice?” she asked.
+“So what’s your advice?”

-“It’s a bit of a Catch-22,” Professor Ervin said.
+“It’s a bit of a Catch-22,” Professor Ervin answered.
 “You'll want to keep an open mind, because they will have useful ideas.
 And their optimism is infectious, you’ll feel energized.
 But you should also be wary.
 Listen to what they have to say, then give yourself some time to process it.
 You might realize there’s a detail that bothers you.”

 “Thanks, I’ll keep that in mind.
 And thanks again for meeting with me.”